BYU-CS-Discord/CSBot/README.md

 ### Prerequisites

-This project requires [NodeJS](https://nodejs.org/) (version 22.12.0 or later) and [NPM](https://npmjs.org/).
+This project requires [NodeJS](https://nodejs.org/) and [NPM](https://npmjs.org/).
 To make sure you have them available on your machine, try running the following command:

 ```sh
 $ node -v && npm -v